 Welcome to my website.
 Thank you so much for visiting!

 I would describe myself as happy, love cookies and not as fit as I should be.

 I got my first horse Shady, just after I turned 40.
 Having a horse was not what I expected.
 I dreamed I would bring her home and we would ride off into the sunset together in perfect harmony with my hair flying in the wind behind me!!
 I was wrong.

 I did a lot of reading, studying Natural Horsemanship.
 I learned the importance of a good foundation and how I needed to be a confident partner and a leader to my horse.
-Soon we were a team.
-We now share trust and a language we can both speak.
+Soon we were a team that shared trust and a language we could both speak.

 All the very best.